p-bakker/rhino/docs/_docs/new_in_rhino_1.7r1.md

 ## Support for JDK 1.4 through separate JAR file

 We now require at least JDK 1.5 in order to compile Rhino sources.
 As a result, the `js.jar` in the binary distribution is not runnable with JDK 1.4.
-In order to support people running Rhino on JDK 1.4, we use (Retrotranslator)[http://retrotranslator.sourceforge.net] to produce `js-14.jar`, which is compatible with JDK 1.4. `js-14.jar` is also in the binary distribution and can be built from source using ant.
+In order to support people running Rhino on JDK 1.4, we use [Retrotranslator](http://retrotranslator.sourceforge.net) to produce `js-14.jar`, which is compatible with JDK 1.4. `js-14.jar` is also in the binary distribution and can be built from source using ant.
 JDK 1.4 support will be dropped entirely from Rhino in a future release.

 ## Support for instruction threshold callbacks in compiled mode

 It's now possible to request instruction callbacks for compiled scripts.
 This is primarily used to enforce instruction quotas for untrusted scripts.
-See (bug 397680)[https://bugzilla.mozilla.org/show_bug.cgi?id=397680].
+See [bug 397680](https://bugzilla.mozilla.org/show_bug.cgi?id=397680).

 ## `debugger` keyword

-Fix (bug 386997)[https://bugzilla.mozilla.org/show_bug.cgi?id=386997] - Need to support 'debugger' statement Adding the 'debugger' keyword will now result in a breakpoint being hit when run in the Rhino debugger.
+Fix [bug 386997](https://bugzilla.mozilla.org/show_bug.cgi?id=386997) - Need to support 'debugger' statement Adding the 'debugger' keyword will now result in a breakpoint being hit when run in the Rhino debugger.
 The statement is ignored if the debugger is not running or when compiled to Java bytecodes.